 The Rotunda of the National Archives displays the country’s most important original documents: the Declaration of Independence, the Constitution of the United States, and the Bill of Rights (collectively known as the Charters of Freedom).
-Fourteen document cases trace the story of the creation of the Charters and the ongoing influence of these fundamental documents on the nation and the world.
+Fourteen document cases trace the story of the creation of the Charters and the ongoing influence these fundamental documents have had on the nation and the world.

 The National Archives building itself is worth an admiring glance.
-The neoclassical structure, designed by John Russell Pope (also the architect of the National Gallery of Art and the Jefferson Memorial) in the 1930s, is an impressive example of the Beaux Arts style.
+The neoclassical structure, designed by John Russell Pope (also architect of the National Gallery of Art and the Jefferson Memorial) in the 1930s, is an impressive example of the Beaux Arts style.
 Seventy-two columns create a Corinthian colonnade on each of the four facades.
 Great bronze doors mark the Constitution Avenue entrance, and four large sculptures representing the Future, the Past, Heritage, and Guardianship sit on pedestals near the entrances.
 Huge pediments crown both the Pennsylvania Avenue and Constitution Avenue entrances to the building.

 Admission is always free, but you’ll pay a $1 convenience fee when you reserve your timed ticket online at www.recreation.gov/ticket/facility/234645.